PMCC-BioinformaticsCore/janis-assistant/README.md

   --hint-engine {cromwell}

 workflow collection arguments:
-  --registry            Skip looking through the search path, and only look in
+  --toolbox            Skip looking through the search path, and only look in
-                        the registry
+                        the toolbox
   -n NAME, --name NAME  If you have multiple workflows in your file, you may
                         want to help Janis out to select the right workflow to run